edz504/not_grapefruit/readme.txt

 Steps
 =====
 ** Make sure venv oj is on **
-1. Copy new, blank decision sheet from /NotGrapefruit-Results into not_grapefruit/decisions
+1. Copy new, blank decision sheet from /NotGrapefruit into not_grapefruit/decisions AND results sheet from /NotGrapefruit into not_grapefruit/results
-2. Open sheet, find 5-year future price and put it into update.sh N41 => line 21
+2. Open decision sheet, find 5-year future price and put it into update.sh N41 => line 21
     whatever cell has the price that we're paying this year ==> line 24 P36 ==> line 24